dvicory/skarabox/README-dual-ssh-keys.md

 nix run .#colmena -- apply --on myhost
 ```

-The system will automatically detect dual SSH mode and apply the appropriate security model.
+The system will automatically detect dual host key mode and apply the appropriate security model.

 **Phase 4: Re-encrypt SOPS Secrets** 🔐

 **CRITICAL**: The configuration change in Phase 3 only tells SOPS which keys to *try* - it doesn't change which keys can actually decrypt the secrets!
 You must re-encrypt the secrets to include ONLY the runtime key (removing the vulnerable initrd key).

-**Why this matters:** Until Phase 4, an attacker with physical access can still decrypt all secrets using the initrd key, even though your configuration shows dual keys.
+**Why this matters:** Until Phase 4, an attacker with physical access can still decrypt all secrets using the initrd key, even though your configuration shows dual host keys.

 **Step 1: Remove the initrd key from recipients**